cran/bidask/README.md

 # Efficient Estimation of Bid-Ask Spreads from Open, High, Low, and Close Prices

-Implements an efficient estimation procedure of the bid-ask spread from Open, High, Low, and Close prices as proposed in Ardia, Guidotti, Kroencke (2021): https://www.ssrn.com/abstract=3892335
+Implements an efficient estimator of bid-ask spreads from open, high, low, and close prices as described in [Ardia, Guidotti, & Kroencke (2021)](https://www.ssrn.com/abstract=3892335).

 ## Installation